What I'm For

 What I'm For is the fifth studio album by American country music artist Pat Green.
-It was released on January 27, 2009 (see 2009 in country music) on BNA Records, and produced by Dann Huff.
-The album is his second for BNA, and his eighth overall.
+It was released on January 27, 2009 (see 2009 in country music) on BNA Records and produced by Dann Huff.
+The album is his second for BNA and his eighth overall.
 Lead-off single "Let Me" has charted in the Top 20 on the Hot Country Songs chart, peaking at No. 12.

 Content

 The first single release from the album is "Let Me".
-This song is his thirteenth chart entry on the Hot Country Songs charts, peaking at No. 12 in February 2009 and becoming his second-highest peak on that chart.
-Following this song is "Country Star", which was released in March 2009.
-"Country Star" was withdrawn as a single in May 2009 and "What I'm For" subsequently became the third single release.
+This song is his thirteenth chart entry on the Hot Country Songs charts, peaking at No. 12 in February 2009 and becoming his second-highest peak.
+Following this song is "Country Star", released in March 2009.
+"Country Star" was withdrawn as a single in May 2009, and "What I'm For" subsequently became the third single release.

-Also included on this album is a re-recording of "Carry On", which was originally released on his 2000 album Carry On and later released as a single from his 2001 album Three Days.
+Also included on this album is a re-recording of "Carry On", originally released on his 2000 album Carry On and later released as a single from his 2001 album Three Days.
 Green co-wrote eight of the ten songs on this album.